19 Things You Should Always Buy at Dollar Tree, 5 to Avoid, 1 We Can’t Agree On

 3. Pet food

-Brand name baby products are hit or miss depending on the size of the product you find, and most of the time, it’s better to locate these brands in bulk.
-That said, if you’re looking to put together baby gift baskets for friends or family, you can find these brand-name goods for basket fillers on the cheap!
+Brand name baby products are hit or miss depending on the size of the product you find.
+Most of the time, it’s better to locate these brands at a retailer that sells them in bulk.

 Hip Tip: Save money on generic baby products with this top 10 list of highly-rated baby product options!